Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

-# Azure Ingestion client library for .NET
+# Azure Monitor Ingestion client library for .NET

 This section should give out brief introduction of the client library.